-Birds are so tricky to study, and the scale of the damage is so large, that it’s not possible to make clear predictions about the impact on their populations.
-We do know that Gulf dolphins aren’t expected to recover for about forty years.
+Birds are so tricky to study, and the scale of the damage there was so vast, that it’s not possible to make clear predictions about the future of Gulf birds.
+We do know that Gulf dolphins aren’t expected to recover from the spill for about forty years.

 The oil industry offers rosy projections for drilling off the South Carolina coast.
 Annual investment will supposedly rise to $2.7 billion over 20 years, with annual income rising to about $1 billion.
-Note, though, that this income is just for peak years.
-And it’s just while the oil lasts – about a decade according to the same industry study.
+Note, though, that this is just while the oil lasts: about a decade according to the same industry study.

-But those amounts are peanuts compared to our current coastal tourism revenues of $8 billion per year.
+But those amounts are peanuts compared to our current coastal tourism revenues of $9 billion per year.
 And oil doesn’t mix with tourism.
-A study of Gulf counties with and without pipelines, refineries, etc. found that the presence of ugly oil infrastructure cuts per-capita tourism dollars in half.
+A study of counties along the Gulf of Mexico found that the presence of ugly oil infrastructure cuts per-capita tourism dollars in half.

-Here’s something else to consider.
-In the two years after the Gulf spill, more than $6 billion was paid for damages to tourism-related businesses.
+Adding insult to injury, in the two years after the Gulf spill, more than $6 billion was paid for damages to tourism-related businesses.
 Ecological damage was valued at $17.2 billion.

 Thank Our Leaders!

-Fortunately, South Carolina has many public officials who oppose or at least seriously question offshore drilling.
+Fortunately, South Carolina has many public officials who oppose offshore drilling.
 They include Governor Henry McMaster, U.S. Representatives Mark Sanford, James Clyburn, and Tom Rice, and dozens of city and county officials.

 Please take a moment to send your thanks to the Governor, as well as your U.S. Representative if you live in Sanford, Clyburn, or Rice’s district.